tmx1228/Replication-Origins/README.md

 Integrative analysis of sequencing data of DNA replication origins.

+1. shared_origins.bed
-The coordinates of 20250 shared origins are provided in this file: shared_origins.bed
+The coordinates of 20250 shared origins are provided in this file. (size: 300bp)

+2. all_totalPeak.bed
+The coordinates of union origins defined by any SNS-seq sample. (size: 300bp)

+3. SNS-seq_processing_pipeline.sh
-The pipeline of processing SNS-seq data: SNS-seq_processing_pipeline.sh
+The pipeline to processing SNS-seq data.

+4. fit_NSseq300bp_occupancyScore_to_exponential.py
-The exponential model to find high-confidence shared SNS-seq origins: fit_NSseq300bp_occupancyScore_to_exponential.py
+The exponential model to find high-confidence shared SNS-seq origins.